akhaled01/ITNE352-LAB/README.md

 ## Libraries Used

 1. `socket` for TCP socket utilities
+2. `subprocess` for executing processes
-2. `os` for file and dir manipulation
+3. `os` for file and dir manipulation
-3. `json` for data serialization across sockets
+4. `json` for data serialization across sockets
-4. `rich` for good terminal UI
+5. `rich` for good terminal UI

 ### Done by Abdulrahman Idrees - 202200729